Isabeau Levito: 2022–23 season: First senior U.S. title and Grand Prix Final silver

-Levito entered the 2023 U.S. Championships as the heavy favourite for the gold medal, and won the short program by a 0.02 point margin over former champion Bradie Tennell, who was making a gradual return from injury.
+Levito entered the 2023 U.S. Championships as the heavy favourite for the gold medal, and won the short program by a 0.02-point margin over former champion Bradie Tennell, who was making a gradual return from injury.
 She won the free skate by a wider margin of 10.19 points over Tennell, winning her first national title.

 Heading into a Four Continents Championships held on home soil in Colorado Springs, Levito was considered one of the favourites for the gold medal.
 She finished second in the short program, 1.34 points behind South Korean Kim Ye-lim, winning a silver small medal.
 She said that "for the most part, I am satisfied" with the performance.
 Levito withdrew just before the warmup for the free skate on the following day, citing illness.

+A month later, Levito was ready to compete at the 2023 World Championships, and received a new personal best score in the short program, despite the second part of her jump combination being judged a quarter underrotated.
+She placed fourth in the segment, 0.43 points back of Mihara in third place.
+In the free skate, Levito fell on her opening triple Lutz, otherwise skating cleanly.
+She was fifth in that segment, but remained in fourth place overall, and finished less than three points behind Belgian bronze medalist Loena Hendrickx.
+Levito said she was "severely disappointed" by her mistake, but said that overall she felt she had "a great experience in the senior level" during the season.

+Levito had initially planned for her season to be over following the World Championships, being described as "really exhausted after the year."
+However, she was persuaded to join Team USA for the 2023 World Team Trophy by team captain Jason Brown.
+She placed third in the short program after underrotating the second part of her jump combination.
+She underrotated one triple jump in the free skate, but placed fourth in the segment.
+Assessing her own performance, Levito opined "I think I could have done slightly better here and there, but I have done worse, so I am pretty happy."
+Team USA won the gold medal.